Do Go On - 407 - The Real Pocahontas

 There's some mysteries.

-I miss yeah, so he left Thomas there because he's like he's not gonna make it but he
+So he left Thomas there because he's like, he's not going to make it.

 Apparently he like, John Rolf married a third time and had another kid.